Is it safe to fly again? Here are our tips

 For those who haven’t flown since early March, airports are practically unrecognizable.
 I’ve flown a couple of times during the pandemic, and the quietness of barren terminals and aircraft is as eerie as it is peaceful.

-Each airport and airline has varying protocols to combat the spread of coronavirus.
+Each airport and airline have varying protocols to combat the spread of coronavirus.
 But depending on your location, you can expect ubiquitous hand sanitizer locations, UV lights directed at self-service kiosks and a sea of face masks.
 Be sure to bring a mask, even if your particular flight won’t require it — some airports will require masks to get through the door.

 CNBC reports that more than 661,000 passengers per day were processed in the U.S. during the first five days of July.
-While air travel is still 72% below 2019 statistics, airport traffic during those days was 90% higher than the same time in June 2020.
-Yes, this was a peak holiday travel weekend, but the takeaway is that Americans are becoming less squeamish about travel and instead practicing preventative measures while slowly returning to normal.
+While air travel is still 72% below 2019 statistics, airport traffic during those days was 90% higher than at the same time in June 2020.
+Yes, this was a peak holiday travel weekend, but the takeaway is that Americans are becoming less squeamish about travel and are instead practicing preventative measures while slowly returning to normal.